davisidarta/dbMAP/README.md

 #Runs Diffusion Maps to approximate the Laplace-Beltrami operator
 diff = dbmap.diffusion.Run_Diffusion(df, force_sparse=False, n_components= 100, knn= 30)
 evals = diff['EigenValues'].ravel()
 plt.plot(evals)
-plt.show()
-plt.clf()

-#Select the most significant eigenvectors to use in dbMAP.
-This choice should be made by evaluating an elbow plot.
+plt.show() #Select the most significant eigenvectors to use in dbMAP by evaluating an elbow plot. plt.clf()

-#If none is provided, estimates an adequate number using eigen gap.
-The selected eigenvectors (diffusion components)
+#If a number of eigenvector is not chosen, Multiscale() estimates an adequate number using the eigen gap.
-#are then multiscaled as described by Setty et al. to avoid setting a particular number of random walks hyperparameter

 res = dbmap.diffusion.Multiscale(diff = diff)

 #Visualize the high-dimensional, multiscaled diffusion map results with UMAP as the final step of dbMAP.
 embedding = dbmap.dbmap.Run_dbMAP(res = res, min_dist = 0.05, n_neighbors = 30)

-embedding_plot(embedding, 'dbMAP visualization of the Digits dataset') plt.show()

-plt.savefig('dbMAP_digits_numbers.png', dpi = 600)
+embedding_plot(embedding, 'dbMAP visualization of the Digits dataset') plt.show() plt.savefig('dbMAP_digits_numbers.png', dpi = 600)

   ```